crewdevio/Snel/README.md

 </script>
 ```

-> **note**: typescript support within components is not stable and compilation errors or hot reloading may appear.
+> **note**: typescript support within components is not stable and compilation errors in hot reloading may appear.

 in the same way you can use the syntax of sass and less inside the components to define the styles.